Compassion in World Farming believes that suffering at slaughter can be avoided, provided certain basic principles are met:

 - The method of inducing unconsciousness and death is not in itself likely to cause stress

-Compassion believes there should be no exemptions, and the law should be changed to require all animals to be effectively stunned before slaughter, regardless of the slaughter method that is then used.
-We also believe that all slaughterhouses should have CCTV installed.
+Compassion believes there should be no exemptions, and the law should be changed to require all animals to be effectively stunned before slaughter, regardless of the slaughter method that is then used (this also applies to mis-stunning in conventional abattoirs).
+We also believe that all slaughterhouses should have CCTV installed in order to assist with the monitoring of slaughter and to help prevent cruelty.

 Compassion believes the current situation is completely unacceptable and is demanding action be taken immediately.
-We are calling on the Government to close any loopholes that permit slaughter without effective stunning, and we believe that in the meantime all meat from animals who have been slaughtered with effective stunning should be labelled.
-On the Halal chicken issue we are insisting that stunning must meet EU legislation requirements and render the chicken unconscious before slaughter.
+We are calling on the UK Government to close any loopholes that permit slaughter without effective stunning for either kosher or halal meat, and we believe that in the meantime all meat from animals who have been slaughtered with effective stunning should be labelled.
+On the Halal chicken issue we are insisting that stunning must meet EU legislation requirements to render the chicken unconscious before slaughter.
+To these aims we are also in dialogue with the Food Standards Agency, Halal Food Authority and food businesses.

 At ‘Gadhimai’ Festival in Nepal in 2014, tens of thousands of farm animals were inhumanely slaughtered.
 This festival takes place every five years, so is expected again in 2019.